kabaddiPy/kabaddiPy/docs/index.md

 has_children: false
 ---

-# Prokabaddi API
+# `kabaddiPy`

 This documentation covers the main functions of the `KabaddiDataAPI` class that return useful data for Kabaddi statistics and information.

-[`kabaddiPy`](https://github.com/kabaddiPy/kabaddiPy) is a python Package that is designed to pull play-by-play data from the newest version of the [ProKabaddi League](https://www.prokabaddi.com/).
+[`kabaddiPy`](https://github.com/kabaddiPy/kabaddiPy) is a python package that is designed to pull play-by-play, team, player and standings data from the newest version of the [ProKabaddi League](https://www.prokabaddi.com/) website.
 In the past, there have been a next to no scrapers for the Kabaddi.

 <div style="float: right; margin-left: 15px;">
     <img src='https://github.com/user-attachments/assets/e074c4c2-18b3-4580-a9dd-1aa40f9495b0' width="300px" />